Why Struggle Matters

 I attended an Elton John concert a few days ago in Sydney.
 It was amazing and, being a songwriter myself, I have always thought of him as one of the great songwriters of our time.

-As I am now writing my own life story into a published book, I realise the blessing of struggle and of never ‘making it’.
+As I write my life story into a published book, I realise the blessing of struggle and of never ‘making it’.
 The struggle really matters.
-I greatly appreciate the genuine faith, friends and family I have and the real feeling of accomplishment I have in having pushed through to this point.
+I greatly appreciate my genuine faith, friends and family, and the real feeling of accomplishment I have in having pushed through to this point.

-Many years ago, a small group of us, had the pleasure of sitting around and chatting with Barry McGuire, who was a famous singer in the 60s.
-He had the claim to fame of knocking the Beatles off No 1 spot in the American charts with his song ‘Age of destruction’ from the Musical ‘Hair’.
+Many years ago, a small group of us had the pleasure of sitting around and chatting with Barry McGuire, a famous singer in the 1960s.
+He claimed fame for knocking the Beatles off the No. 1 spot in the American charts with his song ‘Age of Destruction’ from the Musical ‘Hair’.

-The point I am leading to is that he stated in no uncertain terms that this was a good thing.
-It weeded out those people who did not have a genuine passion for their art and the commitment to do the work to get to the top.
+The point I am making is that he stated in no uncertain terms that this was a good thing.
+It weeded out those who did not have a genuine passion for their art and the commitment to do the work to get to the top.

 He believed and observed that the journey matured the artist through the struggle.
-This struggle quickly wiped out the delusions of grandeur that often accompanies starry-eyed youngsters looking for the heights.
+This struggle quickly wiped out the delusions of grandeur that often accompany starry-eyed youngsters seeking heights.

 The great thing about the digital age is that anyone can make an album.
 The terrible thing about the digital age is that anyone can make an album!